k1ebe/qmk_firmware/keyboards/planck/keymaps/k1ebe/readme.md

-# k1ebes Planck layout
+# k1ebes Planck Layout

 The basis for this layout is the default one, but with some modifications.
 The alternative keyboard layouts are removed, only the Raise, Lower and Adjust layers are preserved.
 Left Control and Fn has switched places.

-## Space layer
+## Space Layer

 This layer is accessed while holding down SPACE and gives easy access to F-keys and number keys.
+In addition F13 to F21 is also present in the center for shortcut use with Autohotkey.

-## To do
+## To Do

-Finding a solution to å is a top priority.
-Raise + l is pt å and Lower + l is Å.
+Raise and Lower seems under utilized.
+Left side of the keyboard is not used at all at present time.
+Fn-layer is blank - how to use.
+Maybe layer toggle for numpad...

-### Combo keys
+### Combo Keys

-TAB+Q is 1
+Top row combos as numbers, eg QW turns to 2.
-P+Backspace is å
+P+Backspace is å.

 https://docs.qmk.fm/#/feature_combo

-- Use combo keys for CTRL+V and CTRL+C
+- Use combo keys for CTRL+V and CTRL+C?
-- æøå kan nok også settes som komboer
-- Can the top row be set to combos for numbers?
-Ie QW becomes 1 and so forth.
-Or maybe QA is better...

-## Random thoughts
+## Random Thoughts

-Swap OS key with the blank left on Control perhaps.

-Change the F-keys on LOWER and RAISE to something useful.

-Use the three free columns on SPACE as shortcuts - maybe F13 and up.

 Remove numbers on top row of RAISE.

-## Commands
+## QMK Commands

-compile -kb planck/rev6 -km k1ebe
+`compile -kb planck/rev6 -km k1ebe`

-qmk flash -kb planck/rev6 -km k1ebe
+`qmk flash -kb planck/rev6 -km k1ebe`